ARM-software/SCP-firmware/module/scmi_perf/doc/perf_plugins_handler.md

 Then the same Min/Max policy described above applies when comparing values from OS and adjusted values from a plugin.

-NOTE: The plugin handler can handle the domain aggregation without the plugins.
+NOTE: The plugins handler can handle the domain aggregation without the plugins.
 If only domain aggregation is required, there is no need to have performance plugins.